 Binge eating disorder is characterised by repeated binge episodes: Eating a large amount of food within a relatively short period of time (e.g. within two hours); and feeling a sense of loss of control while eating (e.g. feeling unable to stop yourself from eating).
 These patterns are usually preceded by weight dissatisfaction and / or difficulty managing emotions.

-Anorexia nervosa is usually characterised by a very low body weight, desire to lose weight and a fear of being over-weight.
+Anorexia nervosa is usually characterised by a very low body weight (not always), desire to lose weight and a fear of being over-weight.
 Because of this, food intake is restricted to a dangerous level.
 The reasons for developing Anorexia Nervosa are varied.
-Among all mental health conditions, it has one of the highest death rates.
-Between 5-20% of sufferers will die due to starvation.
+Among all mental health conditions, it has one of the highest mortality rates.

 Signs of Anorexia Nervosa: